muhammad-ahsan/muhammad-ahsan/README.md

-# Muhammad Ahsan
+# Ahsan Ikram
 ### Architecting & Building Production-Ready Intelligence

-👋 Bonjour, I’m **Muhammad** —  an AI/ML Systems Engineer with 15 years of cross-industry experience in architecting and building production-ready intelligent systems.
+👋 Bonjour, I’m **Ahsan** —  an AI/ML Systems Engineer with 15 years of cross-industry experience in architecting and building production-ready intelligent systems.
 I blend systems engineering, solution architecture, and hands-on implementation to help organizations turn complex data and machine learning concepts into scalable, software products.

 I design end-to-end AI and data platforms, lead technical execution, and guide teams through the full lifecycle of intelligent systems — from discovery and architecture to deployment and optimization.
 I focus on translating emerging AI capabilities into practical enterprise applications, building resilient ML pipelines, and enabling data-driven decision-making at scale.
 My work emphasizes clarity, robust engineering, and solutions that deliver lasting operational and business value.